-Key baseline technologies that will be utilised for developing Policy-Oriented AI and NLP algorithms are listed in the table below, i.e., Table 46.
+Key baseline technologies that will be utilised for developing Policy-Oriented AI and NLP algorithms are listed in Table 50.

 Technology Name Technology Description Advancements / Usage TensorFlow TensorFlow (TensorFlow, n.d.) is an open-source software library for machine learning and artificial intelligence.
 TensorFlow will be utilised to perform data analysis on the available pilot data (streaming and non-streaming) and train specific ML algorithms for predictive analytics and resource allocation.
 Natural Language Toolkit The Natural Language Toolkit (Natural Language Toolkit, n.d.), or more commonly NLTK, is a suite of libraries for symbolic and statistical natural language processing.
 NLTK will be utilised for processing text data and, along with PyTorch, will assist in the development of advanced NLP algorithms and models.
 PyTorch PyTorch (PyTorch, n.d.) is a machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
 Pytorch will be used to develop specific NLP algorithms that will meet the specifications of the AI4Gov pilots.
+HuggingFace Transformers An open-source library that provides state-of-the-art implementations of transformer models, such as BERT, GPT, and T5.
+It supports tasks like natural language processing (NLP), text classification, sentiment analysis, translation, and more.
+HuggingFace has advanced NLP with pre- trained models and fine-tuning capabilities, enabling faster development of AI solutions.
+It's widely used in industry and research for chatbots, sentiment analysis, summarization, and multi-modal AI tasks.
+Langchain A framework designed for building applications with language models by integrating them with various data sources, tools, and memory capabilities.
+LangChain emphasizes chaining Used for creating dynamic and adaptive LLM-based applications, including chatbots, question-answering systems, document analysis, and custom generative AI workflows.
+Its ability to combine LLMs with external tools like databases, APIs,